PawelBuczek/encounter-handler-pf2e/README.md

   so if you want to test out ADMIN only endpoints you need to change user type in database
 - authentication & authorization can be done by Basic Auth (providing username and password) or by API Key (using X-API-KEY header).
-API Keys are always bound to a User and have the same authorities
+API Keys are always bound to a User and have the same authorities or by using Oauth 2.0 JWT Token (as usual with Refresh Tokens and Access Tokens)